How is Chronic Fatigue Syndrome a Disability?

 Your medical records should include all laboratory testing your doctors ordered.
 Your doctor should note any other medical conditions considered and ruled out for a cause of your symptoms during each visit.
 This should also include all positive objective findings.
 Thus you doctor should note any tender points.
 They should also document symptoms such as problems with memory, attention or concentration.

-Chronic fatigue syndrome and RFC forms
+Chronic Fatigue and RFC Forms

 Your doctor can fill out an RFC form to help explain how your symptoms impact your daily activities.
 Your doctor may note physical limitations.
 As an illustration, your doctor may state that you can’t lift more than 10 pounds,have trouble standing and walking.
 You were limited to 2 hours in an 8 hour day.
 Your doctor should also note any mental limitations, may state that you would have difficulty concentrating during a work day.
 They may also note that you would frequently miss work.
 Although these forms are well-supported by your medical records, they can help get your claim approved.